yellowbean/absbox-doc/docs/source/index.rst

 .. image:: https://img.shields.io/pypi/dm/absbox

-**AbsBox** is a python based library which pertains to structured finance analytics.
+**AbsBox** is a python based library which pertains to structured product analytics.

+* By adopting `Data-Driven` way to build cashflow models, it's easy to pull factual data from database/local files to build cashflow models.
+* By adopting using resuable components, it flatten the learning curve to build cashflow models in ABS/MBS space.
 * being capable of modeling deal via a natureal & structural language way.
     - designed to perform investment analytics
       - setting pool/loan level assumptions: default, prepayment, loss, (revolving assupmtions)